-Create a Windows virtual machine in an availability zone with the Azure portal
+Create a virtual machine in an availability zone using the Azure portal

 This article steps through using the Azure portal to create a virtual machine in an Azure availability zone.
 An availability zone is a physically separate zone in an Azure region.
 Use availability zones to protect your apps and data from an unlikely failure or loss of an entire datacenter.